frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 </fw-avatar>
 ```

+### `host-for` default to tag name for custom elements

-Now, additionally, we could say that the `host-for` attribute equals tag name, only in case of custom elements.
-This changes the first example into the following, and the image would
+Now, additionally, we could say that the `host-for` attribute by default equals tag name, only in case of custom elements.
+This changes the first example into the following, and the
-still have its `border-radius`.
+image would still have its `border-radius`.

 ```html
 <style type="module" specifier="fw-avatar">img { border-radius: 100%; }</style>